Ordinary People: Critical reception

 Ordinary People received critical acclaim.
 On Rotten Tomatoes, the film has an approval rating of 90%, based on 105 reviews, with an average rating of 8.50/10.
 The site's critical consensus reads, "Robert Redford proves himself a filmmaker of uncommon emotional intelligence with Ordinary People, an auspicious debut that deftly observes the fractioning of a family unit through a quartet of superb performances."
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 Roger Ebert gave it a full four stars and praised how the film's setting "is seen with an understated matter-of-factness.
 There are no cheap shots against suburban lifestyles or affluence or mannerisms: The problems of the people in this movie aren't caused by their milieu, but grow out of themselves. ...
 That's what sets the film apart from the sophisticated suburban soap opera it could easily have become."
 He later named it the fifth best film of the year 1980; while colleague Gene Siskel ranked it the second best film of 1980.

 Writing for The New York Times, Vincent Canby called it "a moving, intelligent and funny film about disasters that are commonplace to everyone except the people who experience them."

 The film marked a career breakout for Mary Tyler Moore from the personalities of her other two famous roles: Laura Petrie on The Dick Van Dyke Show and Mary Richards on The Mary Tyler Moore Show.
 Moore's nuanced portrayal of the mother to Hutton's character was highly acclaimed, and earned her a Best Actress nomination.
 Donald Sutherland's performance as the father was also well received and earned him a Golden Globe nomination.
 Despite his co-stars receiving nominations, Sutherland was overlooked for an Academy Award, which Entertainment Weekly has described as one of the biggest acting snubs in the history of the awards.

 Judd Hirsch's portrayal of Dr. Berger was a departure from his work on the sitcom Taxi, and drew praise from many in the psychiatric community as one of the rare times their profession is shown in a positive light in film.
 Hirsch was also nominated for Best Supporting Actor, losing out to co-star Hutton.
 Additionally, Ordinary People launched the career of Elizabeth McGovern who played Hutton's character's love interest, and who received special permission to film while attending Juilliard.

 The film's prominent usage of Pachelbel's Canon, which had been relatively obscure for centuries, helped to usher the piece into mainstream popular culture.

+In 2025, Pope Leo XIV shared that the film is one of his favorites.